skymen-drudesk/pmmidev/README.md

 #### Use

-1. Make sure containers are stopped by running `docker-compose stop`.
-2. Uncomment d4d-unison-sync volume definition in `docker-compose.yml`.
-3. Replace volume for web container to d4d-unison-sync (uncomment and comment/delete the current one)
+1. Set `export SITE_ENVIRONMENT=dev-osx` in your `.env` file.
-4. Start the synchronization with `docker-sync start` and let docker-sync run in the background
+2. Start the synchronization with `docker-sync start` and let docker-sync run in the background
-5. Bring up and build the containers with `./build/party.sh`.
+3. Bring up and build the containers with `./build/party.sh -b`.
 If you do not want to revert to the state in code (have work in progress), run `docker-compose up -d --build`.

-OR run next command:
+Instead of steps 2-3 above, you can run:

 ```bash
 ./build/osx-run.sh
 ```

+**Step 1 above must be done in order for `./build/party.sh` to work.**

 ## Xdebug